 A team of Dutch researchers visited Japan to learn the lessons for coastal risk management of the devastating tsunami of March 2011.
 During a field visit coastal areas were visited that were destroyed by 10m to 15m high tsunami waves.
 A seminar was held in Sendai (June 7, 8) to exchange lessons and implications for managing coastal risks from storms, floods and tsunamis.

 The seminar was supported by the Netherlands Organisation for Scientific Research (NWO) and the Japan Society for the Promotion of Science (JSPS).
-The seminar report can be downloaded here.

 New Orleans and hurricane Katrina (2005)